A11YChi/meetup-event-logistics/README.md

 The resulting YouTube URL for this recording will be used in promoting the Live Stream for the event, as well as provide the Live Captioning service the Live Stream URL.

 ## Coordinating Live Caption Services
+We schedule our live captions and any other alternative communication services more than a week prior to the event.
+A11YChi uses Alternative Communication Services (ACS).
+While the business has an online form to request services, we typically contact the operations manager, Carmin Beardsley, directly via email to ensure proper scheduling.

+Live captions can be provided in-person and remotely.
+For our meetups, we leverage remote live captioning.
+This requires the live streaming and supportive wi-fi to be of the highest quality.
+When scheduling the event with Carmin, we provide the following information:
+* Date of event
+* Time of event (meaning, the time of the live stream; typically 6:30pm CT)
+* Name of the event
+* Meetup event page URL
+* YouTube Live Stream URL (see above)
+Carmin will provide a confirmation with the name and contact information of the remote captioner.
+If confirmation is not received by the RSVP deadline date, follow-up with Carmin for confirmation.

 ## Day of Meetup Event
 ## Post Meetup Event